AaronLasseigne/active_interaction/README.md

       # optional
       boolean :newsletter_subscribe, allow_nil: true

       # ActiveRecord validations
       validates :email, format: EMAIL_REGEX

-      # The execute method is called only if the attributes validate.
-It does your business action.
+      # The execute method is called only if the options validate.
+It does your
+      # business action.
+The return value will be stored in `result`.
       def execute
         user = User.create!(email: email, name: name)
         NewsletterSubscriptions.create(email: email, user_id: user.id) if newsletter_subscribe